Jazz in Silhouette

-Jazz in Silhouette is the third studio album by pianist-composer Sun Ra and His Arkestra.
+Jazz in Silhouette is the third studio album by the pianist and composer Sun Ra.
 It was recorded on March 6, 1959, and released in May of the same year.
 The album was recorded in Chicago during a session that also included the whole of the albums Sound Sun Pleasure!! and "Interstellar Low Ways" from the album of the same name.